12 Types of Ladybugs in Colorado

 Its distinctive black and red checkered pattern can be identified on the body.

-Interestingly, the Ornate Checkered Beetle’s larvae are parasitic predators found in bees’ nests.
+Interestingly, the Ornate Checkered Beetle’s larvae are parasitic predators in bees’ nests.

-The female beetles give birth to their young on a flower’s surface, and the newborn larvae hitch a ride on a bee’s leg to its nest.
+Female beetles give birth to their young on a flower’s surface, and the newborn larvae hitch a ride on a bee’s leg to their nest.

 Once inside the nest, the larvae feed on the bees’ larvae and pollen until they mature and leave.